-Follow Me A cellular feature that enables users to receive SMS event messages to their mobile phone.

-the time that the exit delay expires, an alarm is generated.

-Front Panel The main interface located on the front of the control panel consisting of an LCD keypad.

-Full Arming An arming method that activates the entire system when the premises are vacated.
+- Follow Me A feature that enables users to receive notification to their telephone that an event has occurred in the system. - Forced Arming Arming before the system is ready.
+If the system is not secured by the time that the exit delay expires, an alarm is generated. - Front Panel The main interface located on the front of the control panel consisting of an LCD keypad. - Full Arming An arming method that activates the entire system when the premises are vacated.

-HA Units
+G

+Global Chime A feature that enables/disables the Chime feature for the entire system - see Chime.

-Home Automation Units (abbrv.).
-The lights and appliances in the home that are controlled by the optional Home Automation feature.
+- HA Units Home Automation Units (abbr.).
+The lights and appliances in the home that are controlled by the optional Home Automation feature. - Home Automation An optional feature that enables the user to control electrical appliances and lights via the control panel.

-Home Automation

-An optional feature that enables the user to control electrical appliances and lights via the control panel.